simplesurance/baur/README.md

 ## Build
 To build the application run `make`

+## Dependencies
+- To make use of git specify functionality like using the `$GITCOMMIT` variable and `[GitSourceFiles]` directive in config files,  the git commandline tools must be installed and findable via the `$PATH` environment variable.

 ## Configuration
 1. Setup your PostgreSQL baur database
 1. Create a `baur.toml` file in the root of your repository by running